Operating Manual for Spaceship Earth: History

 Fuller describes two epochs within modern and contemporary history.

-The first epoch was one run by Great Pirates or "great outlaws."
+The first epoch was one run by "Great Pirates" or "great outlaws."
 The source of their power is that they are the only masters of global information in a time where people are focused locally.
 They were aware that resources weren't evenly distributed around the world, so that items which are abundant in one area are scarce in another.
 This gives rise to trade which the Great Pirates exploit for their own advantage.
-They established sea-trade routes to connect previously-isolated populations throughout the globe.
+They established sea-trade routes to connect previously isolated populations throughout the globe.
 As these people took to the sea they left the local, regional laws of their original communities and entered a transitional space where they invented their own laws based on their interests in retaining special access to the Earth's dispersed resources and to gaining power through trade.
 The Great Pirates had a special ability to comprehend and activate a wide range of skills and knowledges required to generalize, translate, navigate, and integrate existing systems.

 Fuller posits that these Great Pirates established governments in various areas and supported leaders who will defend their trade routes.
-By providing the leaders with special access to global resources, the Great Pirates controlled regional politicians, military, and leaders; these puppets leaders served the role of facilitating the Great Pirates' work, and in exchange for providing the Great Pirates with special privileges the Great Pirates would reward them with a cut of their profits.
+By providing the leaders with special access to global resources, the Great Pirates controlled regional politicians, military, and leaders; these puppet leaders served the role of facilitating the Great Pirates' work, and in exchange for providing the Great Pirates with special privileges the Great Pirates would reward them with a cut of their profits.
 This historical era found a vast increase in the circulation and advancements of tools, goods, and services.